Skip to main content

 Asia-Pacific leads global AI education adoption at 48% compound annual growth

-The Problem With General-Purpose AI in the Classroom
+The Problem With General-Purpose AI in Classrooms

 When schools first started experimenting with AI, the approach was straightforward: give students access to ChatGPT and see what happens.
 What happened was messy.
 Teachers found themselves spending more time supervising AI use than on actual instruction.
-Students got fluent answers but shallow understanding.
-And the AI had no concept of curriculum alignment, learning objectives, or assessment scaffolding.

 "Students with access to general-purpose AI chatbots produced higher-quality outputs, but this advantage disappeared when tested independently.
 Educational AI tools designed with intentional pedagogical purpose showed sustained improvements." - OECD Digital Education Outlook 2026